 Cost of living in Cape Town

-The cost of living in Cape Town is reasonable – however, with lower salaries than in Johannesburg and plenty to splurge on, expats may struggle to save.
+The cost of living in Cape Town is reasonable for expats – however, with lower salaries than in Johannesburg and plenty to splurge on, expats may struggle to save.
 Still, whether an outdoor enthusiast, a lover of the arts or a gourmet connoisseur, it's easy to live the good life in the Cape.

 Though relatively small, Cape Town has all the trappings of an international metropolis, with gourmet dining, world-class shopping and high-quality private healthcare.
 It is also a coastal city known for its spectacular beaches and is home to thriving businesses at the forefront of their fields.

-Expat families and children in Cape Town
+Families and children in Cape Town

-Public education quality varies depending on neighbourhood and fees, but private and international schools offer higher quality education at higher costs.
-Public schools typically offer the South African national curriculum, while many private schools offer the Independent Examinations Board (IEB) national curriculum or world-class international curricula.
+Government-funded schools typically offer the South African national curriculum, while many private schools offer the Independent Examinations Board (IEB) national curriculum or world-class international curricula.

 Cape Town is host to a ton of attractions and activities for kids, as well as being surrounded by beautiful outdoor spaces.
 Nature reserves and beaches are around every corner, and Capetonians are known to be fit and outdoorsy, so there is no shortage of sports teams and walking or running clubs to join.